-Prevention of overlapping partitions can be disabled using the prevent_overlapping_partitions kernel(6) parameter, making global behave like it used to do.
-This is, however, problematic for all applications expecting a fully connected network to be provided, such as for example mnesia, but also for global itself.
+By default global does not take any actions to restore a fully connected network when connections are lost due to network issues.
+This is problematic for all applications expecting a fully connected network to be provided, such as for example mnesia, but also for global itself.
 A network of overlapping partitions might cause the internal state of global to become inconsistent.
 Such an inconsistency can remain even after such partitions have been brought together to form a fully connected network again.
 The effect on other applications that expects that a fully connected network is maintained may vary, but they might misbehave in very subtle hard to detect ways during such a partitioning.
-Since you might get hard to detect issues without this fix, you are strongly advised not to disable this fix.
-Also note that this fix has to be enabled on all nodes in the network in order to work properly.